- What is a Blockchain?

 - Blockchain is immutable.

-- Blockchain has a peer-to-peer network that removes the third party involvement.
+- Blockchain has a peer-to-peer network that removes third-party involvement.